Posts By :

 That share may be small, but it is growing fast.

 Drivers are eager to go electric if the price is right, and the used market is making EVs more accessible.
-Many new electric models carry hefty price tags, but a few years down the line, they can be found second-hand at a much lower cost.
+Many new electric models carry hefty price tags, but a few years down the line, they can be found used at a much lower cost.
 Plus, an influx of ex-lease and ex-fleet EVs is starting to nudge used EV prices down, which only encourages more buyers.

 The Cost of Running a Car is Increasing